mosets/docs/fields.md

 Select List provides a drop-down list that allows your users to choose a value from the list.

 ### Select Multiple {#fieldtype-selectmultiple}
 Unlike Select List, Select Multiple enables users to choose one or more values from the list.
-In order to make multiple selection, after the first value is selected, users have to work in combination with "Shift" or "Ctrl" key to select the next desired value.
+In order to make multiple selection, after the first value is selected, users have to work in combination with `Shift` or `Ctrl` key to select the next desired value.

 ### Radio Button {#fieldtype-radiobutton}
 Radio Button works similar to a Select List which allows users to choose only one value from multiple choice.
 However, Radio Button makes each choice permanently visible on the form while Select List only shows one value from the list at a time.